Culture of Finland: Literature

 Kalevala.
 The national epic of Finland.
 Translated by John Martin Crawford, 1888.

-Though Finnish written language could be said to exist since Mikael Agricola translated the New Testament into Finnish in the 16th century as a result of the Protestant Reformation, few notable works of literature were written until the 19th century, which saw the beginning of a Finnish national Romantic Movement.
-This prompted Elias Lönnrot to collect Finnish and Karelian folk poetry and arrange and publish them as Kalevala, the Finnish national epic.
-The era saw a rise of poets and novelists who wrote in Finnish, notably Aleksis Kivi and Eino Leino.
-Juhani Aho was nominated for the Nobel Prize in Literature twelve times.
+Written Finnish can be said to have existed since Mikael Agricola translated the New Testament into Finnish during the Protestant Reformation in the 16th century.
+However, few notable works of literature were produced until the 19th century, which marked the emergence of a Finnish national Romantic Movement.
+This period prompted Elias Lönnrot to collect Finnish and Karelian folk poetry and to arrange and publish them as the Kalevala, the Finnish national epic.
+The era saw a rise of poets and novelists writing in Finnish, most notably the national writer Aleksis Kivi (The Seven Brothers), as well as Minna Canth, Eino Leino, and Juhani Aho, who was nominated for the Nobel Prize in Literature twelve times.